kindzal/qw-reports-watcher/README.md

 The Reports Watcher Bot:

 - Listens to a **configurable Discord channel**
-- Extracts match URLs in the format:
+- Extracts games URLs in the format:
   ```
   https://hub.quakeworld.nu/games/?gameId=
   ```
-- Sends valid URLs to a Google Apps Script Web App
+- Sends valid URLs to a Google Apps Script endpoint

+The Google Apps Script endpoint:

-- Stores URLs in a Google Sheet queue
+- Validates and stores URLs in a Google Sheet queue
-- Processes pending reports every **5 minutes**
+- Processes pending reports every **15 minutes**
-- Runs 24/7 on Railway, kept alive by UptimeRobot
+- Runs 24/7 on Railway

 The system cleanly separates **ingestion** from **processing** for reliability and scalability.